Key recycling in authentication: Secret key leakage

 \section{Secret key leakage}

-An immediate application of the UC security of authentication with key recycling is to reuse the same hash function to authenticate multiple messages, only renewing the part of the key XORed to the tag.
-The universal composition theorem (\thmref{thm:uc}) says that if we do this $\ell$ times and each individual protocol is $\eps$-UC-secure, then the composed protocol has error at most $\ell\eps$.\footnote{We illustrate this application of the composition theorem in \secref{sec:example}.}

-In this section we show that this composition theorem is tight for all protocols with $\eps = 1/|\cT|$, where $\cT$ is the alphabet for the tag, i.e., there exists an attack such that after $\ell$ rounds the adversary has probability at least $\ell\eps$ of having successfully forged a message, for any $\ell \leq 1/\eps$.
+In this section we look at attacks on Wegman and Carter's authentication scheme.
+We show that in the special case where a $\eps$\=/AXU$_2$ hash function with $\eps = \frac{1}{|\cT|}$ is recycled for $n$ rounds, there exists an attack which meets the upper bound on the failure probability of \corref{cor:wc}.
+This means that the attack successfully corrupts at least one of the $n$ messages with probability $n\eps$.

-Let us define $\{F_{\ell}\}_\ell$ to be a sequence of random variables taking the value $1$ if the adversary successfully falsifies a message in any of the first $\ell$ rounds, and $0$ otherwise.
-Then a quick calculation shows us that for any $0 \leq \ell \leq 1/\eps - 1$, This means that in every successive round, the adversary's probability of successfully forging a message increases.
-This happens because --- as we show in \thmref{thm:lowerbound} here below --- some information about the hash function is leaked in every round, even if the key used for the OTP is perfectly uniform.
-The entropy of the hash function gradually decreases, until the adversary has enough information to successfully falsify a new message with probability $1$.
+For the adversary to obtain this total success probability, the success probability in each round must increase, as the following calculation shows.
+Let us define $\{F_{i}\}_i$ to be a sequence of random variables taking the value $1$ if the adversary successfully corrupts a message in any of the first $i$ rounds, and $0$ otherwise.
+We then have for any $0 \leq i \leq 1/\eps - 1$, $P_{F_{i+1}|F_{i}}(1|0)$ is strictly increasing in $i$, i.e., the success probability for the adversary increases in every round.
+This is because \--- as we show in \thmref{thm:lowerbound} here below \--- some information about the hash function is leaked in every round, even if the key used for the OTP is perfectly uniform.
+The entropy of the hash function gradually decreases, until the adversary has enough information to successfully corrupt a new message with probability $1$.

-This result contrasts strongly with the non\hyph composable analysis found in~\cite{WC81}.
-There, the adversary simply collects the pairs of messages and tags $(x_1,t_1),(x_2,t_2),\dotsc$, and attempts to falsify a message in each round, independently from the attempts in previous rounds.
-In this case, due to the hiding property of the OTP, the distribution of the hash function always remains perfectly uniform given these message\hyph tag pairs.
+This result contrasts strongly with the non\-/composable analysis found in~\cite{WC81}.
+There, the adversary simply collects the pairs of messages and tags $(x_1,t_1),(x_2,t_2),\dotsc$, and attempts to corrupt a message in each round, independently from the attempts in previous rounds.
+In this case, due to the hiding property of the OTP, the distribution of the hash function always remains perfectly uniform given these message\-/tag pairs.